nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/advanced-topics/trust-store-and-key-store-configuration.md

 ---
-title: Trust Store and Key Store
+title: Trust Store and Key Store Configuration
 description: Communications between a client and a server can be secured using TLS/SSL, it includes encryption, authentication of the server by the client, etc.
 review:
     comment: ''